MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/linux.md

 There are multiple ways to install Mycroft for Linux.

-### Snap Package

-Mycroft is now available as a Snap package.
-Providing a simple and secure means of installing Mycroft on a broad range of Linux distributions.

-The Snap package is currently considered an Alpha release and has a number of usability bugs that need to be addressed before it will be promoted to an installable channel.
-For now we recommend the git clone method below, but we welcome any help in improving Mycroft as a Snap:

-{% page-ref page="snap.md" %}

 ### Installing via git clone

 The simplest way to install Mycroft for Linux is to clone the `mycroft-core` repo to your system and run a shell script, which will install all dependencies, and [Mycroft components](http://mycroft.ai/documentation/mycroft-software-hardware/).